-4.5 The revisions to the standard do not change any requirements, however it is clearer in the guidance that trade union health and safety representatives may have the experience, knowledge and skills to contribute to assessments.
-Although this is likely not to affect transport operators' processes and procedures, the standard highlights that it is good practice to involve the trade union health and safety representatives in new risk assessments, or reviews of existing risk assessments.
+4.5 The proposed revisions to the standard do not change any requirements, however it is clearer in the guidance that trade union health and safety representatives may have the experience, knowledge and skills to contribute to assessments.
+Although this is likely not to affect transport operators' processes and procedures, they will need to ensure they do involve the right representatives in future assessments or their reviews.